DevUps-Community/recipes_library/README.md

 3. **Recipe Categories:**
    - Categorise recipes for easy navigation.

+## Description
+This project aims to build a library of recipes for users to browse and use in their diet planning.

+**Aspects to Consider:**

+- **Schema Design:**
+  - Plan how to structure the database to store recipe details, ingredients, and categories.
+  - Consider how to handle user-generated content and ratings.

+- **React App Design:**
+  - Design components for browsing recipes, viewing recipe details, and filtering by categories.
+  - Ensure a user-friendly interface for navigating the recipe library.

+- **Best Practices:**
+  - Ensure accurate and detailed recipe information.
+  - Implement robust search and filtering functionalities.
+  - Consider adding user interaction features like ratings, comments, and favourites.

 ## Technical Requirements
 - **Backend:** Node.js with Express
 - **Database:** Supabase